vancouvercodingschool/code-102-guide/curriculum/class-01/facilitator/README.md

 Giving students the ability to push themselves into a growth mindset is the most important thing you can teach them in this whole course.
 So that is where we start.

+Lab 01a needs to be completed first.
+This should ensure students have access to the online accounts they will need as we dive into 102.

 ## Preparation

 Note that, for today, students will do the Lab 01b assignment before the discussion assignment.